Audit Committee Terms of Reference

 Values and Ethics

-- To monitor Elections Canada's compliance with laws, regulations, policies and standards of ethical conduct and to identify any legal or ethical violations and to ensure that they are dealt with, review and provide advice on Elections Canada systems and practices that the CEO has established.
-This includes the procedures and feedback mechanisms for monitoring conformance with Elections Canada's code of conduct and ethics policies, as well as the degree to which the agency's processes encourage and maintain high ethical standards.
+- Monitor the OCEO's compliance with laws, regulations, policies and standards of ethical conduct and to identify any legal or ethical violations and to ensure that they are dealt with, and to review and provide advice on systems and practices that the CEO has established.
+This includes the procedures and feedback mechanisms for monitoring conformance with the OCEO's code of conduct and ethics policies, as well as the degree to which the agency's processes encourage and maintain high ethical standards.

 Management Control Framework

-Review and provide advice on Elections Canada's internal control arrangements, and be aware of all significant matters arising from the work of others who provide assurances to senior management and the CEO.
+- Review and provide advice on internal control arrangements, and be aware of all significant matters arising from the work of others who provide assurances to senior management and the CEO.

 Internal Audit Function